Darialyphia/roguelite/docs/prototype.md

     - type: Minion / General.
 A Player only has one general, and it sonly difference with a regular unit is that it starts the game already deployed.
     - Gold cost: the amount of gold needed to play the unit.
     - Rune cost: the runes requirement to play the card.
 A white rune means "a rune of any color"
-    - Attack (ATK): the amount of damage this unit inflicts when it attacks
+    - Attack (ATK): the amount of damage this unit inflicts when it attacks.
     - Health Points (HP): the amount of damage a unit can take before being destroyed
     - Speed (SPD): the unit's speed that determines its place in the turn order
     - Reward Points (RP): the amount of Victory Points awarded to your opponent when the unit is destroyed.
+- Units cannot act the turn they are summoned (unless specified otherwise on the card text, in which case they are placed on the turn order according to their SPD).
 - Unit can move on the board by spending one AP per tile.
 - Unit can attack another nearby unit as long as they are axis aligned (no diagonals), by spending 1AP.
 The cost increases by 2 for every attack (1, then 3, then 5, etc...)
+- When attacked for the first time in a turn, a unit will counterattack.
 - [REALLY NOT SURE ABOUT THIS ONE] Units have a class.
 They can play Spell Cards by spending AP as long as their class align with the spell's class (mages can play mage cards, fighters can play fighter cards, etc...).
 - Units may also have activated abilities that are used by spending the correspondiong AP cost.
 - Abilities and unit passive effect gated by a higher rune requirement than what they needed to be played.